• FMIG Well-being Champion Program

 Medical professionals are more prone to stress, burnout, depression, and suicide.
 Now you can help do something about it.

-Become a Well-being Champion and guide your fellow students to a healthier state.
-Help them build necessary skills to create a culture of well-being and overcome the numerous challenges they face in the classroom and clinical setting.
+Become a Well-being Champion and guide fellow students to a healthier state.
+Help them build skills to create a culture of well-being and overcome the numerous challenges they face in the classroom and clinical setting.

 How It Works

 Well-being Champions receive training to produce and facilitate workshop sessions at their medical schools.
-The sessions cover six specific wellness topics that comprise the Bridge to Better series.
+The sessions cover six specific wellness topics that comprise the Your Bridge to Better series.

 • Suicide Prevention (In collaboration with the American Foundation for Suicide Prevention)